datalogic/scan2deploy-android-schema/README.md

 * `charge-threshold`: (optional) Integer value in the range `0` to `100` indicating the charge threshold a battery exhausted device need to reach to automatically boot when recharging.
 The default value is `5`.
 * `usb-profile`: (optional) USB communication profile in use.
 Available values are `NONE`, `BOTH`, `DATA`, and `CHARGE`.
 The default (Android) value is `BOTH`.
 * `usb-function`: (optional) USB communication function in use.
 Available values are `MTP`, `PTP`, and `CHARGING`.
 The default (Android) value is `CHARGING`.
+* `bluetooth`: (optional) Boolean value that sets bluetooth to be enabled or disabled.
+The default (Android) is `false`.
+* `bluetooth-device-name`: (optional)  Bluetooth display name for the device.
+Bluetooth must be enabled to change the device name.
+This setting will temporarily enable bluetooth (if necessary) to accomplish this.
+* `airplane-mode`: (optional) When enabled, turns off device radios: Wi-Fi, Bluetooth, NFC.
+The default (Android) value is `false`.
+* `screen-auto-rotate`: (optional) When enabled, allows the device display to change from portrait to landscape and vice versa as needed depending on device orientation.
+The default (Android) is `false`.
+* `screen-default-orient`: (optional) Set the default screen orientation for the device.
+Options are: Portrait (0 degrees),Landscape (90 degrees), Portrait (180 degrees),Landscape (270 degrees).
+Setting this disables screen-auto-rotate.
+The default (Android) value is `"Portrait (0 degrees)"`.
+* `screen-auto-brightness`: (optional) Enable display automatic brightness that adjusts to ambient light levels.
+The default (Android) value is `true`.
+* `screen brightness level`: (optional) Set the screen brightness level on a scale from 0 - 255, with 255 being max brightness.
+                                Setting this disables screen-auto-brightness.
+The default (Android) value is `128`.
+* `select-time-zone`: (optional) Set the device's time zone.
+591 possible valid time zones.
+* `time-24-format`: (optional) Set the clock time format to display in 24 hour time (military time).
+* `usb-debugging`: (optional) Boolean value that sets USB Debugging to be enabled or disabled.

 ### Network